-Note: I’m not saying helping others is bad, but when the help you give them becomes a liability-cut it off.
+Note: I should stress that I’m not saying helping others is bad, but when the help you give them becomes a liability-cut it off.
 Remember, it’s your life.

-Don’t act as if you don’t have anything at stake before the WASSCE / WAEC exams.
+Don’t act as if you have nothing at stake before the WASSCE / WAEC exams.

 Think about how best you can optimise your chances of passing the WASSCE every day.

 Note: Don’t do this in an obsessed manner.
 You may go crazy.

 Know The Exam Location Before The Exam Day

 Some students have missed the exam because they didn’t know the exact location of their exam.

 It’s not right for you to ask for directions to the exam venue on the exam day or a day before.
 Do all your investigations at least a few days before the exam day.